 The scanner-plotter and accompanying software are very user-friendly but tutorials are available for your convenience.

 Electoencephalogram (EEG) is used to track and detect the electrical activity of the brain.
 A cap, which is placed on the participant’s head, is connected to multiple machines that track the electrical activity in the brain.
 As the experiment is conducted, the experimenter can see what areas of the brain are in use.

-The IRC’s EEG machine is not housed in the Business Administration building but rather in the Nursing Building on ISU’s Pocatello campus.
+The IRC’s EEG is located in the Nursing Building on ISU’s Pocatello campus.
 It is available to students and faculty for research purposes.

 10 PC COMPUTER LAB